-- In the SRS Project ID box, the SRS Project ID appears as a link.

-5. In the upper-right corner of the Definition section, select . - In the upper-right corner of the Definition section, select .
-The selected SRS Project is linked to the Logic Solver.
+- Select the SRS Project that you want to associate with the Logic Solver, and then select OK.
+In the SRS Project ID box, the SRS Project ID appears as a link. - In the upper-right corner of the Definition section, select [] The selected SRS Project is linked to the Logic Solver.